fmazzant/TinyCsv/README.md

 }
 ```

-Now, is necessary to define the TinyCSV options, like this:
+Now, it is necessary to define the TinyCSV options, like this:

 ```c#
 var csv = new TinyCsv<Model>(options =>